 Eligible jobs for which you may recruit through the Career Center consist of professional duties and salaries or hourly wages.
-The Career Center does not support full commission-based positions; opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses; positions that are based in home offices or private residences, pyramid schemes or brand ambassadors, or food or personal service positions.
+The Career Center does not support full commission-based positions, opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses, positions that are based in home offices or private residences, pyramid schemes or brand ambassadors, or food or personal service positions.
 Additionally, all businesses posting jobs and internships must operate lawfully under federal, state, and local laws and regulations.

 Acceptable internships provide students with structured learning experiences, regular supervision, and exposure to professional aspects of chosen fields.

 In order to utilize Career Center services, you and your organization must comply with American University regulations and applicable federal, state, and local laws, including: